Minor in Film and Theatre Studies

 Elective Courses (4):

-At least two from the following courses in Film Production:
+At least 2 from the following courses in Film and Theatre Production:

-At least two from the following courses in Film Theory and History:
+At least 2 from the following courses in Film Theory and History:

-ENG 371: History, Memory and Narrative in Contemporary Balkan Cinema
+- FLM 371: History, Memory and Narrative in Contemporary Balkan Cinema (WIC)

-A student may undertake a project as an independent study with the approval of the Chairs of two departments involved in the Minor.
+A student may undertake a project as an independent study with the approval of the Chairs of 2 Departments involved in the Minor.